 Who wants to witness old tech that new engineers around the world are now unable to solve?
 On top of this magnificent rock, the architecture, water science, and engineering techniques are astounding.

 The ancient rock fortress of Sigiriya lies in Sri Lanka.
 The name refers to a historically and archaeologically significant site that is occupied by a large rock column nearly 200 m (656 ft) tall.
 Today, Sigiriya is a UNESCO World Heritage Site.
 It is one of the best-preserved ancient urban planning examples.
+Sigiriya rock fortress is also known as Sinhagiri (Lion Rock).
+It is one of the fascinating destinations on the map of the tourist of the world.

 Wonderful Sigiriya Murals

-Just nude figures above the waist of Sukumala Lalanawa, who is significantly smaller than a human, is shown in the Sigiriya murals.
+Just nude figures above the waist of Sukumala Lalanawa, who is significantly smaller than a human, are shown in the Sigiriya murals.
 The use of materials typically used in the dry zone is a distinguishing characteristic of the paintings.
 The four primary colors used to paint Sigiriya are red, yellow, green, and black.
 The color blue is not included, which is a unique thing.

 Excavation at Sigiriya started in 1895, according to tradition.
 Archaeological excavations were carried out under the supervision of H.C.P.
 Bell, the then-Commissioner of Archaeology.
 William Gregory, the former Governor of Ceylon, described the paintings at Sigiriya several years earlier.
 It is said that he saw these drawings when gazing at the rock from a distance with a telescope.
 The renowned engineer Murray began copying the Sigiriya paintings in 1899.
 Following that, a man called Muhandiram Perera copied the paintings.
 Copies of those paintings can still be seen today at the Colombo National Museum.
 The graffiti on the mirror wall was discovered by the Commissioner during the excavations at Sigiriya.
 Several hymns were composed in response to the 500 paintings on the walls of Sigiriya at the time.